Notiphiliac/Discord-Themes/README.md

 There are no previews for themes yet!
 Once more themes are added, I will eventually add previews and info for each theme.

 ## Support
-Many questions will be answered in [FAQ](https://github.com/Notiphiliac/Discord-Themes/blob/master/README.md#faq), but if there is anything that you still need assistance with feel free to enter my [server](https://discord.gg/cscGjg2).
+Many questions will be answered in [FAQ](https://github.com/Notiphiliac/Discord-Themes/blob/master/README.md#faq), but if there is anything that you still need assistance with feel free to DM me on Discord at "Pastel Love#3525".
 	If you have an issue with the theme:
 		▻ If a part of the theme is left unthemed: create an issue on the GitHub page or report it on the Discord support server.